-- (G) one representative of the Department of Defense to be appointed by the Secretary of Defense: - (2) one member from each of the following organizations, appointed by the governing council or board of the respective organiza- - (A) the American Historical Association; - (B) the Organization of American Historians: - (C) the Society of American Archivists; - (D) the American Association for State and Local History; - (E) the Association for Documentary Editing: and - (F) the National Association for Government Archives and Records Administrators; and - (3) two other members, outstanding in the fields of the social or physical sciences, the arts, or archival or library science, appointed by the President of the United States. - (b)(1) The members appointed under subsection (a) shall be appointed for not more than 2 terms of 4 years, except that- - (A) a member appointed under subsection (a)(1)(D) shall be appointed for not more than 4 terms of 2 years; and - (B) the Archivist and the Librarian of Congress are permanent ex officio members. - (2) A member may continue to serve after the expiration of a term until a successor has been appointed, but not to exceed one year. - (c) The Commission shall meet at least annually and at call of the Chairman. - (d) RECUSAL.-Members of the Commission shall recuse themselves from voting on any matter that poses, or could potentially pose, a conflict of interest, including a matter that could benefit them or an entity they represent.
+- (F) one representative of the Department of State to be appointed by the Secretary of State; and - (G) one representative of the Department of Defense to be appointed by the Secretary of Defense: - (2) one member from each of the following organizations, appointed by the governing council or board of the respective organization: - (A) the American Historical Association; - (B) the Organization of American Historians: - (C) the Society of American Archivists; - (D) the American Association for State and Local History; - (E) the Association for Documentary Editing; and - (F) the National Association for Government Archives and Records Administrators; and - (3) two other members, outstanding in the fields of the social or physical sciences, the arts, or archival or library science, appointed by the President of the United States. - (b)(1) The members appointed under subsection (a) shall be appointed for not more than 2 terms of 4 years, except that- - (A) a member appointed under subsection (a)(1)(D) shall be appointed for not more than 4 terms of 2 years; and - (B) the Archivist and the Librarian of Congress are permanent ex officio members. - (2) A member may continue to serve after the expiration of a term until a successor has been appointed, but not to exceed one year. - (c) The Commission shall meet at least annually and at call of the Chairman. - (d) RECUSAL.-Members of the Commission shall recuse themselves from voting on any matter that poses, or could potentially pose, a conflict of interest, including a matter that could benefit them or an entity they represent.